Next generation in situ extraction

 - electromagnetic heating

-If successful, Solvent+ offers the potential for significant environmental improvements over SAGD including:
+If successful, Solvent+ offers the potential for significant environmental improvements over SAGD including reducing GHG emissions intensity by 50 to 70%.

 Solvent+ wellbore heating

 This is a variant of Solvent+ where in the primary mode of heat addition to the process is in the horizontal section of the solvent injection well.
-The leading wellbore heating technology under consideration uses electric resistive heating (ERH) which relies on highly resistive metals to generate heat when current is passed through them, similar to a toaster wire.
+The leading wellbore heating technologies under consideration include:

 This is a variant of Solvent+ wherein the primary mode of heat addition to the process is at the surface through the heating of solvent well beyond its vapourization temperature.
 Once superheated, the solvent is added to the reservoir through the solvent injection well.